 The experiments for per-frame AU detection were performed on the GEMEP-FERA and DISFA database, where we applied a sliding window to each frame in order to obtain the predictions per frame (by assigning the classifier's prediction to the central frame in the window).
 For each AU, we cross-validated over different window sizes to find the optimal size per AU.
-The results are shown in Fig. 6.
+The results are shown in Fig. 5.
 Interestingly, the average window size on the AUs from the GEMEP-FERA dataset is shorter than that of the AUs from the DISFA dataset.
 This is mainly because both datasets contain facial expressions recorded in different contexts (acted vs. spontaneous), so this difference in the duration of the AU activations is expected.
 Also, in DISFA, the expressions are less dynamic because the participants respond spontaneously to the watched youtube videos, while in GEMEP-FERA, the participants are actors and show much more dynamic emotions like 'Anger' or 'Fear' with fast facial muscle movements.

 Table 4 shows the F1-measure for the detection of each AU from the GEMEP-FERA dataset with the window size reported in brackets.
-The STM [28], despite the subject adaptation, still fails to reach the full performance of the VSLem model on the mutual set of evaluated AUs.
+The STM [5], despite the subject adaptation, still fails to reach the full performance of the VSLem model on the mutual set of evaluated AUs.
 This is attributed to the fact that the STM does not model the temporal dynamics.
 But again, different settings were used in these evaluations.
 These results demonstrate again that the assignment of both types of latent states, as done in the VSL-CRF models is critical for achieving superior performance on this task.
 Table 2 shows the results on the DISFA dataset.
-The two Multi-task learning approaches (MTL) [32, 55] apply simultaneous detection of multiple facial AUs by exploiting their inter-relationships.
+The two Multi-task learning approaches (MTL) [29, 53] apply simultaneous detection of multiple facial AUs by exploiting their inter-relationships.
 They also model the correlation among AUs which results in the very high detection rate.
 The proposed VSL-CRF model reaches the results that are comparable with that of the state-of-the-art.
 The high F1-frame-based score achieved by both methods demonstrates the importance of both the modeling of the inter-relationships of AUs, as done in the former, and dynamics, as done in the latter.
-The improtance of modelling dynamics for AU detection is demonstrated in Fig. 5.
-The frame-based detection of AU1 (Inner Brow Raiser) and AU12 (Lip Corner Puller) of the HCRF and VSLem models is smooth and outperform the SVM that is applied in a static manner.
-Note that the VSLem model suceeds to detect even the segments with very low AU intensity.
-Examples for AU12 are the segments at frame number 820 and 1450.